dev117uday/ds-and-a/maths/bit-man.md

 }
 ```

-##check if the number is Odd or Even
+##Check If The Number is Odd or Even

 ```java